Creative Industries accounted for 6.1% of the total number of jobs in the UK in 2017.

 You will be assessed through working on practical assignments producing a range of products and sketch books for the main programme.
 One of the units will be externally assessed.

-- 136 GCSE points plus Grade D in English Language
+- 136 GCSE points plus Grade D (Grade 3 of the new 16/17 GCSE grading structure) in English Language

 - BTEC Level 1 Diploma at Merit level with Functional Skills English Level 1